mic-cao/Time_Series_LFPR/README.md

 ## Methodology

 We collected non-seasonally adjusted LFPR data along with other economic indicators from January 1948 to December 2019.
 Our analysis includes data preparation, model building, and interpretation of results.
-We employed two main models: SARIMA + GARCH and VARX, to forecast LFPR and investigate its relationships with other variables.
+We employed two main models: SARIMA-GARCH and VARX, to forecast LFPR and investigate its relationships with other variables.

 ## Results